abhishekpachpole/saucedemo-ruby/README.md

         └── checkout_spec.rb
 ```

-Page Object Model: each file in spec/pages/ encapsulates how to interact with one page of the app (selectors, clicks, form fills).
+**Page Object Model:** Each file in spec/pages/ encapsulates how to interact with one page of the app (selectors, clicks, form fills).
 Test files in spec/tests/ stay focused on what to verify, not how to interact with the UI — so a markup change only needs a fix in one place.

-Continuous Integration
+**Continuous Integration**
 Every push and pull request to main runs the full suite automatically via GitHub Actions (.github/workflows/ci.yml), headless, with no local setup required.
 See the Actions tab for run history.

 If a test fails, a screenshot of the browser at the moment of failure is automatically saved and uploaded as a downloadable artifact on that run's summary page — useful for debugging without re-running locally.